reimagined/resolve/docs/basics/write-side.md

 # Aggregate ID

 Each aggregate should have an unique ID that is immutable during its lifetime.
 Though it should be unique in the given event store, it is recommended to make it globally unique.
-We recommend using [UUID v4](https://github.com/kelektiv/node-uuid#version-4) to generate Aggregate IDs or [cuid](https://github.com/ericelliott/cuid) for massive parallel apps.
+We recommend using [UUID v4](https://github.com/kelektiv/node-uuid#version-4) to generate Aggregate IDs or [cuid](https://github.com/ericelliott/cuid) for distributed scalable apps.

 Please note that you have to generate a new Aggregate ID and send it with command that creates a new aggregate.